Phratry

-Ancient Greece
+History

+Origins and etymology

 The origins of the phratry in ancient Greece are unknown.
 It is possible that they are Ionian in origin and that their presence in Athens stems from a known migration from Ionia in the late Mycenaean period.
 This was the origin explanation favored by many of the classical Athenians, including Aristotle.
 Some scholars also favor this explanation because phratries are known to have been present in most (but not all) of the Ionian city-states, as was the major phratry festival, the Apatouria.
 However, almost nothing is known about the functions or prominence of the Apatouria and the phratries in Ionian city-states.
 It is therefore possible that they functioned differently from the Athenian phratries and perhaps even emerged separately.
 The linguistic origins of the word "phratry" are quite old and date back to the Indo-European period, thus giving rise to a second origin theory for phratries: that they date back to early antiquity and originated not in Ionia but elsewhere in Greece.
 The term "phratry" itself is quite similar to a number of words for "brother" in languages derived from Indo-European which makes it more plausible that institutions named phratries emerged independently in Attica (where Athens is) and Ionia.
 The existence of the Apatouria in both Ionia and Athens complicates the second theory of origin somewhat, but at present scholars are highly uncertain about how phratries actually emerged.